Why Reiner Fuellmich Was Guilty - Part 2

 An alleged leaked dossier on Fuellmich revealed a plan, dating back to 2021, to “get rid of him somehow” and to make him “ineligible for election in the Federal Republic of Germany.”
 This refers to Fuellmich’s involvement with Die Basis, a new party formed by opponents of the “Covid-19” measures in Germany.
 Supposedly, “one of the services, such as the Federal Criminal Police Office,” had tried to recruit people from his circle to provide information on him that would lead to his conviction.

-The problem with the “leaked dossier” narrative is that it originated from Fuellmich’s own lawyer, Dr. Christof Miseré.
-There is no third-party evidence to support it.
-It is just another way of seeding the “political persecution” narrative.
+The dossier was just another way of seeding the “political persecution” narrative.
 Die Basis only received 1.4% of second votes nationwide in 2021 — nowhere enough to pass the 5% threshold for seats in the Bundestag.
 In 2025, Die Basis won only 0.2% of second votes.
 Fuellmich, therefore, was never going to assume political office.

 Fuellmich knew that he was playing to an audience.
 The sessions were well attended by his supporters, many displaying messages of support on their clothing or through applause, while showing disapproval towards the other side, despite repeated warnings.
-Fuellmich also sent regular audio messages to his supporters via his lawyer until she was fined by the public prosecutor's office for doing so (p.
+He also sent regular audio messages to his supporters via his lawyer until she was fined by the public prosecutor's office for doing so (p.
 128).

 Fuellmich claimed he was being held in solitary confinement (describing it as “white torture”), when in reality the prison administration had been ordered to separate him from another prisoner who was in pretrial detention so that he could not give him legal advice (p.
 131).
 He claimed he was being denied medication, when in reality, as he later admitted, he had refused to take his blood pressure medication under supervision (p.
 131).